 The core Fulbright U.S. Scholar Program provides approximately 800 teaching and/or research grants to U.S. faculty and experienced professionals in a wide variety of academic and professional fields.
 Grants are available in over 125 countries worldwide.
-The deadline for the core teaching/research grants and Fulbright Specialist online application is August 1.
+The deadline for the core teaching/research grants and Fulbright Specialist online application is first week of August.
 For eligibility guidelines and other pre-requisites, see details at: http://www.cies.org/program/core-fulbright-us-scholar-program#sthash.G1gkpVd3.dpuf.

 Fulbright U.S. Student Program